jvoegele/gradle-android-plugin/README.txt

 sdk.dir = /path/to/android/sdk

-(Note that this file should not be checked in to your version control system as it will likely differ across various development environments.)
+Note that this file should not be checked in to your version control system as it will likely differ across various development environments.
+Alternatively, you can use the ANDROID_HOME environment variable instead.

 Once you've performed these steps you can build your Android application by invoking the tasks described above.